danielstoller/3D-Color-Match-Game/README.md

 4. Adjust the color components of the 3D object by tilting the sensor to match the background color.

+5. There are 6 different modes:
+      1. Pitch and Roll: Don't click on a difficulty to see real time pitch and roll angles
+      2. Tutorial: Learn how to play the game
+      3. Closeness: Given how far away the player is from the correct color
+      4. Normal: No help given and can't lose
+      5. Timer: Player has to finish a color within the given amount of time.
+Extra time rolls over to the next round
+      6. Limited Moves and Timer: Player only has a certain number of moves to find the correct color.
+Timer does not roll over to the next round

 ## Additional Notes

 - Customize the Arduino code if using a different IMU sensor.